dzkptn666/Office-Energy-Decision-Support-with-Forecasting-and-AI-Agents/README.md

 - `model_evaluation.ipynb`: This notebook evaluates the forecasting performance on seen and unseen buildings.

 - `bertscore_evaluation.ipynb`: This notebook evaluates AI-generated energy-saving recommendations.

+- `optuna.ipynb`: This notebook performs hyperparameter optimization using Optuna.